NFL 1st-round quarterbacks from 2018: Halfway through 2nd season

 It is no surprise these two are atop the power rankings for the five quarterbacks taken in the first round of the 2018 NFL draft.

 As the rubble of the season's first-half settles, Jackson and Allen have pulled ahead of Mayfield, Sam Darnold and Josh Rosen.
-For the most part, their teams have faced each other, with the Ravens and Bills playing on December 8.
+For the most part, their teams have faced each other at least once, with the Ravens and Bills playing on December 8.
 (With Allen first facing Mayfield coming up here in week 10).

 All five have also faced the New England Patriots, with only Jackson coming out victorious.
 The Ravens knocked off the previously unbeaten Patriots 37-20 in week 9.